WakiMak/trentent.github.io-forked/_posts/2017-11-14-citrix-storefront-adventures-in-customization-define-a-custom-resolution-for-a-specific-application.md

   - Citrix
   - scripting
   - Storefront
-  - XenApp
+  - &
   - XenDesktop
 ---
 Currently, Storefront does not grant the ability to define applications with specific resolutions.Â In order to configure the resolution, [Citrix recommends you modify the default.ica file](https://support.citrix.com/article/CTX116357).Â This is terrible!Â If you had specific applications that required specific resolutions, what are you to do?Â Direct users to a variety of stores depending on the resolution required?!

-Fortunately, again, we can extend StoreFront to make it so we can configure custom resolutions for different applications on the same store.Â The [solution is a Storefront extension](https://theorypc.ca/2017/07/31/citrix-storefront-adventures-in-customization-change-any-ica-parameter/) I&#8217;ve already written.
+Fortunately, again, we can extend StoreFront to make it so we can configure custom resolutions for different applications on the same store.Â The [solution is a Storefront extension](https://theorypc.ca/2017/07/31/citrix-storefront-adventures-in-customization-change-any-ica-parameter/) I've already written.

 The steps to set this up: